Buying real estate in Japan?

 Second thing to do before buying a property: make sure the country's economy is thriving.

-Unfortunately, moderate growth won't persist since Japan's economy is expected to increase by 4.4% during the next 5 years, resulting in an average GDP growth rate of 0.9%.
+Unfortunately, an explosive growth is not on the horizon since Japan's economy is expected to increase by 4.3% during the next 5 years, resulting in an average GDP growth rate of 0.9%.

 However, GDP growth is not the only metric to look at.Japan gdp growth